Pub & Club Guide

 23 Hockley Street

-Refurbished and re-opened by Black Country Ales about November 2017.
+A Cosy pub, aquired by Black Country Ales in late 2017.
 It has 10 real ales and two ciders.
-Gets busy in evenings.
+Gets busy in the evenings.
+No separate bar as the pub is now all open plan.
 Food limited to cobs.
-No separate bar as the pub is now all open plan.
+Quiz night & cheese night.
 Electronics limited to a fruit machine.
 Parking available at the side of the pub.
 There is a function room available upstairs.
 Real fire at one end of the pub - lit daily in winter.

 - Journeys End